Esteban Muruetagoiena: First arrest

 He was arrested for the first time in 1979 and accused of having given medical assistance to a wounded member of ETA who had been shot in 1977.
 The case was dismissed and Muruetagoiena was released without charges.

 Second arrest

-The Guardia Civil arrested him again on March 15, 1982, in Oyarzun.
-Thanks to the antiterrorism law, he was kept in solitary confinement for 10 days in the police station in San Sebastián and in the headquarters of the Guardia Civil in Madrid where he was transferred.
+The Guardia Civil arrested him again on March 15, 1982, in Oiartzun.
+Following the antiterrorism law, he was kept in solitary confinement for 10 days in the police station in San Sebastián and in the headquarters of the Guardia Civil in Madrid where he was transferred.

 No one knew about his detention until two days later.
 Several neighbors asked the mayor of his whereabouts after not being able to find him at his clinic, and that is how they found out he had been arrested.
 It's still not clear why he was detained the second time but on March 25 he was released.
 He was notably downfallen, confused, and showed signs of having been subjected to torture by security forces.
-He died three days later at the age of 38.
+He died on March 28, aged 38.